medievalCode/deep_chillanto/readme.md

 python main.py
 ```

-After the model finishes training, two versions of the model will be saved in the saved_models
+After the model finishes training, two versions of the model will be saved in the `saved_models`
-folder—one in hdf5 format and the other as json and h5 files.
+folder; one in hdf5 format and the other as json and h5 files.
 To load the trained model and test it to
 generate a confusion matrix, run the test_model.py script:

 ```shell